It is possible to leave Hollywood.

 Certain things tend to linger.

-I rarely talk about my old job in my daily life.
-I am now a writer who lives in Virginia, and my acting past is simply not relevant.
 I’ve been friends with people for a while and they have no idea that I used to be an actor.
+They know me as I am now, a writer and a yoga teacher and a wife and a dog-mom.
+My acting past is simply not relevant.
 Usually, it will come up because I have to explain why I never graduated from high school or why I have DVDs of the movies that are still in theaters on my coffee table.

 It’s not like I’m legitimately famous.
 It’s not like I walk into a room and I’m Jennifer Lawrence and everyone starts squealing.
 Occasionally, people recognize me.
 Often they squint at me and ask if we knew each other in high school.
 Or, it’s just odd.